Hosting

 npm run buildThis command creates a folder named dist.
 It contains static HTML, CSS, JavaScript, and assets.
 Upload it to your file server.

-Set up GitLab
+Set up GitHub

 Replace

-Set up Cloudflare Pages
+Set up Cloudflare Workers

 Configure a Cloudflare domain